How To Make Beautiful Bath Bombs

 After the molds have rested, uncovered, for at least six hours (though 8-12 hours is safer), you can unmold the finished bath bombs.

 When using silicone molds with a small opening, I make slits in the opening before I use them.
 In the case of these molds, I made four slits.
 This allows you to remove the bath bomb from the mold without damaging it.

 After you remove the bath bombs from the molds, dust off any crumbs from the bottom.
-If there are crumbs stuck in the intricate design, you can remove them with a small makeup brush.
+If there are crumbs stuck in the intricate design, you can brush them with a small, stiff makeup brush.

-Bath bombs should be shrink-wrapped, or wrapped in plastic, immediately after unmolding so that they don't absorb moisture from the air and deteriorate.
+Bath bombs should be shrink-wrapped, or wrapped in plastic, very soon after unmolding so that they don't absorb moisture from the air and deteriorate.
 But let them sit for about an hour before shrink wrapping to let the alcohol smell dissipate.

 Using Brambleberry's LaBomb Bath Bomb Colorants